Open Accessibility Menu

 In the second and third years, residents live in Hood River, seeing patient at One Community Health, Providence Hood River Memorial Hospital, and community physicians’ offices.

-Residents care for their patients at One Community Health three to four half-days a week.
+Residents care for their patients at One Community Health for an average of 12 half-days a month.
 They admit to the inpatient service, do emergency room shifts, and attend deliveries at Providence Hood River Memorial Hospital.
 Additionally, they rotate with community physicians to gain experience in specialties such as surgery, orthopedics, ob-gyn, pediatrics, geriatrics, and rheumatology.

 The general Quarto themes are: